hermitdemschoenenleben/pouchdb-thrifty/README.md

 Mainly it tries to minimize the number of requests a remote database during two-way sync.
 - The standard PouchDB two-way synchronization isn't but two one-way replications that don't interact with each other.
 This leads to unnecessary \_revs_diff requests that this plugin avoids.
-- This plugin uses a custom checkpointer that saves synchronization checkpoints only to the local database, thus reducing the number of requests.
-However, this makes it impossible to detect if the remote database was recreated in the meantime.

 When should I use it?
 ----